Gig Workers Reveal How Much They Can Make

 “Yeah sure!
 I mean it’s good honest work, so if you think you can ride motorbikes for a good chunk of the day and you’re good at finding directions then you’re set,” said Arif.

-Gig economy job still a very viable career option in 2022
+Gig economy job still a viable income source

-So there you have it, the true reality of working a gig economy job in 2022.
-So now here’s the part where we have to answer the question, is a gig economy job a viable career option in 2022?
+So there you have it, the true reality of working a gig economy job.
+Is a gig economy job a viable career option?

 Well to help answer that question, let’s look at the statistics.
 The first statistic we’re going to look at is the median and mean income in Malaysia.
-According to statistic from DOSM, the median salary for Malaysians in 2020 is RM2062, which means that gig workers are still earning significantly higher than the median wage in Malaysia.
+According to DOSM, the median salary for Malaysians in 2024 is RM2844 per month.
+This means that gig workers are still earning close to the median wage in Malaysia.

 However, gig workers are mostly concentrated in Klang Valley.
 Which means that another important statistic to look at is the living expenses for people in the Klang Valley.
-According to EPF’s Belanjawanku expenditure guide, a single person with a car living in the Klang Valley needs RM2,490 a month and this goes up to RM5,730 a month for a married couple with 1 child.
+According to EPF’s Belanjawanku expenditure guide, a single person with a car living in the Klang Valley needs RM2,600 a month.
+This amount goes up to RM5,930 a month for a married couple with 1 child.

-This means that the gig economy can help those who are single and living in the city to earn enough income to support themselves but may not be enough for those who need to support their children and spouse as well.
+This means that the gig economy can help those who are single and living in the city to earn enough income to support themselves.
+Howeve, it may not be enough for those who need to support their children and spouse as well.

-However that doesn’t mean that gig jobs are not viable, though it might require some form of careful budgeting for gig workers who want to live in the Klang Valley region.
+However that doesn’t mean that gig jobs are not viable.
+It just might require more careful budgeting for gig workers who want to live in the Klang Valley region.

 Read more: